vitaly-t/pg-iterator/README.md

 ### Using `Client`

-The library can use a connected [Client] object directly, using [QueryIterableClient] class:
+This library can use a connected [Client] object directly, via [QueryIterableClient] class:

 ```ts
 import {Pool, Client} from 'pg';